mxriverlynn/backbone.picky/readme.md

 prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myModel.select({silent: true})`.

+Custom options can be used when invoking any method.
+See the section on custom options, below.

 #### "selected"

 Triggers when a model is selected.
 Provides the selected model